jgpestana/software-bounty-program/bounties/Art_Platform.md

 ### New Android Sub-App: Artist Identity
 This sub app will provide the functionality to create an identity as an Artist on the platform.
 ​
-### New Android Sub-App: Fan Community
+### New Android Sub-App: Fan Identity
 This sub app will provide the functionality to create an identity as an Fan on the platform.
-​
-### New Wallet Module: Fan song wallet
-Wallet module for Fan song wallet.

-### New Sub app Module: Fan song wallet
+### New Sub app Module: Music Player
-Sub app module for Fan song wallet.
+Sub app module for Music Player.
 ​
 ### New Sub app Module: Artist Community
 Sub app module for Artist Community.